Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/ValuableData/3_Get_Secure_Information/README-EN.md

 -->
 # 3_GET SECURE INFORMATION - Black Hat

 Guess what!
-Our __Cyberville__ Water Treatment Plant is under a Cyber Attack!!, and the water was polluted because we got a erradical information about the right ratio between the __🧪Chloride__ and __🧪Floride__ proportions.
+Our __Cyberville__ Water Treatment Plant is under a Cyber Attack!!, and the water was polluted because we got a erradical information about the right ratio between the __🧪Chloride__ and __🧪Fluoride__ proportions.

 This activity is related to __Malware 🦠__, and our source of information is privided by ![BlackHat](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/ValuableData/3_Get_Secure_Information/BlackHat.png?raw=true "BlackHat") the ⚫ 🎩 __Black Hat__ friend.
 ## Activity